NBKRedSpy/BT_CustomWeaponTicks/README.md

 The width and height can be modified to make the pips easier to see.

-The mod defaults to about 4x larger than the game's default.
-This is configurable in the mod.json file.
+The mod defaults to about 4x larger than the game's default, but is configurable in the mod.json file.

 ![image](https://user-images.githubusercontent.com/54865934/167947273-ab277ec1-ae9b-444a-9f00-e3782e6a5d56.png)